Netflix to begin password-sharing crackdown in early 2023

 “In countries with our lower-priced ad-supported plan, we expect the profile transfer option for borrowers to be especially popular,” Netflix said.

-Netflix’s upcoming ad option will be their fourth — joining its basic, standard and premium plans.
+Netflix’s upcoming ad option will be its fourth — joining its basic, standard, and premium plans.